How are NETs treated?

 A team of specialists (multidisciplinary team, or MDT) will recommend the best treatment or combination of treatments for you, based on:

-- Where the tumour is and how big it is
+- Where the tumour is and its size

 - If it has spread and where it has spread